WildCodeSchool/react-exercise-may6th/README.md

 # Exercise

-* Create a FormContainer component
+* Create a FormContainer component : DONE
-* Create 2 input components in it
+* Create 2 input components in it : DONE
-* Create a submit button
+* Create a submit button : DONE
-* On submit -> Check if the fields have text in it
+* On submit -> Check if the fields have text in it : DONE
 * Post (fetch) the content of the form

 ---